Rossprehn/polaris-react/README.md

 ## Development

-We’ve use Storybook to create a simple, hot-reloading playground for development on these components.
+We use Storybook to create a simple, hot-reloading playground for development on these components.
 You can edit the `playground/Playground.tsx` file to import the components you are working on, and run `yarn dev` in order to start the development server.
 Please do not commit your work on the playground so that it is pristine for other developers to work on.

 ### Testing on mobile or a virtual machine